Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Classes/Wizard.md

 High Arcana: The duration out of combat is 1 hour instead.

-7th level spell: You can now target 1d3 nearby allies (including you) with the spell.
+7th level spell: You can now target `dice: 1d3` nearby allies (including you) with the spell.

 9th level spell: Creatures made invisible by the spell have a 25% chance of remaining invisible the first time (and first time only) they attack or get flashy.